The Chart for The GEO Group Inc. (GEO) Is Flashing Mixed Signals

-The GEO Group Inc. (NYSE:GEO) went up by 4.36% from its latest closing price compared to the recent 1-year high of $14.81.
-The company’s stock price has collected 4.54% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that The GEO Group Reports First Quarter 2021 Results and Updates Full Year 2021 Guidance
+The GEO Group Inc. (NYSE:GEO) went up by 2.10% from its latest closing price compared to the recent 1-year high of $14.81.
+The company’s stock price has collected 5.68% of gains in the last five trading sessions.
+Press Release reported on 05/10/21 that The GEO Group Reports First Quarter 2021 Results and Updates Full Year 2021 Guidance

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.